-Transcript Of Trump's Vegas Speech Offers Support To Victims & Unity For Americans
+Trump's Vegas Speech Full Transcript Addressed Support For Victims & Unity

 On Oct.
 1, Sunday night, a single gunman opened fire on a country music concert in Las Vegas, killing more than 50 people and injuring more than 400.
 It is being called the deadliest mass shooting in United States history, and after posting a tweet the morning of Oct.
 2, President Trump addressed the nation and gave updates on the tragic incident in Las Vegas.
 The transcript of Trump's Vegas speech revealed a heartfelt message of unity, and Trump described the situation as "evil."